Explains how to prepare your computers for installation.

 Make sure your users can write to the directory where you install the Pentaho suite.

-- Download the following installation file from the Pentaho Customer Support Portal in the archive build folder.
+- Download either the DI-Server Only or Archive Build installation file from the Pentaho Customer Support Portal.

-- Read the license agreement, select I accept the terms of this license agreement, and click Next.
+- In the IZPak window, read the license agreement, select I accept the terms of this license agreement, and then click Next.

-- In the Select the installation path text box, enter the place where you want to create the pentaho directory, then click Next.
+- In the Select the installation path text box, you have a choice of:

 - When the installation progress is complete click Quit.

-- Navigate to the pentaho directory and create a server subdirectory.
+- Navigate to the target directory (specified in Step 5) and create a server subdirectory.

 Set Environment Variables